Phuc-Dao/algo/README.md

     return longest;
 }
 ```
-Here is an  example of using sliding window to solve the subarray problem **Fruits in a Basket**
+Here is an  example of using sliding window to solve the subarray problem **Fruits in a Basket** which gets reduced down to "find the longest subarray with at most 2 unique elements

 ```java
 public int totalFruit(int[] tree) {